victorbiga/k3s-nixos-pi/README.md

 # k3s-nixos-pi

-This project is focused on building NixOS images for Raspberry Pi 4, configured to join a k3s Kubernetes cluster.
+This project is focused on building NixOS images for Raspberry Pi 4 and Raspberry Pi 5, configured to join a k3s Kubernetes cluster.

 ---